- Title II Year at a Glance - coming soon!

 - Professional development activities that improve the knowledge of teachers, principals and superintendents

-- Each LEA shall conduct an assessment of local needs for professional development and hiring (with the involvement of teachers).
+- Assess local needs for professional development and hiring (with teacher involvement).

-- Title II, Part A activities must be:
+- Clearly connect identified needs and Title II, Part A activities, which must be:

 - Aligned with state academic content standards and student academic achievement standards.